Tracy Chapman Awarded $450,000 in Copyright Lawsuit Against Nicki Minaj - E! Online

 "Chapman has requested samples of proposed works before approving licensing requests herself because she wanted 'to see how [her work] will be used' before approving the license, yet Chapman argues against the very practice she maintains," the judge reportedly wrote.
 "A ruling uprooting these common practices would limit creativity and stifle innovation within the music industry.
 This is contrary to Copyright Law's primary goal of promoting the arts for the public good."

-Still, the case was from over.
+Still, the case was from over, especially when it came to the alleged leak.
 However, it looks like both parties have now agreed that $450,000 is enough for an offer of judgment.

 E!
-News has reached out to Minaj's and Chapman's teams for comment but has yet to hear back.
+News has reached out to Minaj's team for comment but has yet to hear back.